phaustin/quantecon-example/book/docs/python_oop.md

             self.wealth = new_wealth
 ```

-There\'s some special syntax here so let\'s step through carefully
+There's some special syntax here so let's step through carefully

 -   The `class` keyword indicates that we are building a class.